 Since this is an electronic device with exact stats readings, it also leads to much better utilization of medical resources.

-There are many other reasons for a hospital to develop software for patient health monitoring that we’ll talk about in a moment.
+There are many other reasons for the patients monitoring system development that we’ll talk about in a moment.

 It’s also an amazing tool to use in clinical trials where you need to monitor volunteers 24/7 in ordinary living conditions.
 The data that HMS applications source can improve the accuracy of results.

 The monitoring system can connect to a respirator sensor, an EDA sensor, and an EMG sensor remotely.
 At the same time, all the vital information is tracked and stored in a database.
-It is also an excellent tool for patients with a memory problem.
+It is also an excellent tool for patients with memory problems.

 As you can see, an HMS system consists of monitoring devices and software that stores and sends the data to healthcare providers but how does it transmit it from device to software?